"The First Follower is what transforms a lone nut [aspiring fund manager]

 -- Derek Sivers, How to start a movement?

 The first follower is an underestimated form of leadership in itself.
-We believe the first follower transforms a lone trailblazer into a leader and an idea to a success story.
+We believe the first follower transforms a lone trailblazer into a leader and an idea into a success story.

 Our purpose is to drive capital to conscious capitalism to create a positive impact in this world.
-We do that by being a first follower of conscious & diverse fund managers, and founders.
+We do that by being the first follower of conscious & diverse fund managers, and founders.

-Until now, impact investing and investing for-profits have been very segmented.
-We want to bridge it by bringing the focus back to the basics, i.e., capitalism can consciously solve the world's problem if we back right people and initiatives.
+Until now, impact investing and investing for profits have been very segmented.
+We want to bridge it by bringing the focus back to the basics, i.e., capitalism can consciously solve the world's problems if we back the right people and initiatives.

 “I think we desperately need finance to be humanized.
 That’s part of the problem today: People perceive it as a complex topic that is not accessible.”

 Currently, women- and minority-led funds account for just 1.3% of the US $69 trillion investment industry in the United States — even though investment teams led by women and minorities perform better than funds that are managed by white men.

 Until now, the asset management community has been very difficult to enter, due to persistent barriers that particularly impact first-time female and minority fund managers.
 Cultural and gender biases can make it difficult for women and people of color to raise capital from private and institutional investors.
 And fund managers generally need to commit 1-2% of the total capital for a new fund themselves, which prevents many women and minority fund managers from entering the industry.
 It’s a chicken and egg situation: Unless we break these societal, cultural, and financial barriers, we can’t bring diversity to venture capital or asset management in general.
 And without more diversity in the industry, these barriers will be hard to break.
 That’s why we need to make a concerted effort to democratize venture capital to make it more accessible for people from diverse backgrounds, making it easier for them to start venture funds and play a role in creating a conscious economy.